-I raised two crucial questions about community housing in the Lords.
-First, an end to estate demolitions that destroy working-class communities.
-I have seen several council estates demolished against the wishes of the residents themselves.
-What happens is that estates are demolished and when rebuilt, the social housing is less affordable and some of the housing is sold off privately and very expensively.
+I raised two crucial issues about community housing in the Lords.
+First, the need to put an end to estate demolitions that destroy working-class communities.
+I have seen several council estates demolished against the wishes of the residents themselves and when rebuilt the social housing is less affordable and some of the housing is sold off privately and very expensively.
 I understand why Labour councils do it; they have been kept short of money by this Government.
 But it is an extremely damaging process.

 My questions and the response can be found here